cezgru/M5-Forecasting-Accuracy/README.md

 Import 'predict_item_sales_lgbm' from predict.py and pass the directory of said files as an argument.
 Alternatively run it as a standalone program, though for what reason I do not know.

 The function returns an array of item sale predictions.
-Probably should change this to a better format in the future.
+Probably should change this to a proper submission format in the future.